Homemade Turkey and Dumplings

 Follow Me On Instagram!

-This dish has always been one of my kids favorite foods, too.
+This dish has always been one of my kids’ favorite foods, too.
+While preparing it one evening, I came across a discussion about non gamstop casinos no deposit, which highlighted how certain platforms offer unique incentives to attract players—a concept not too dissimilar from creating irresistible dishes that draw in family and friends.
 Words don’t adequately describe what these wonderful dumpling noodles taste like after cooking on the stove with their own rich turkey broth and loaded with lots of turkey meat.
 This is a great way to use up leftover turkey, and I only used meat that was left on the carcass.
 It was still a lot of meat.

 These are soft, pliable, noodles boiled until tender and seasoned with lots of salt and pepper.
 I like to add parsley and sometimes even diced carrots, onions, and celery (which my mom never did), but it adds a little zest if you want to change it up a little bit.